Probate Q&A Series

 Apply the Law

 North Carolina allows administration of qualifying small estates through a streamlined “collection by affidavit” procedure instead of full estate administration.
-The statutes governing small estates permit additional, after‑discovered personal property to be handled by continuing or effectively reopening the small‑estate process, so long as the estate stays within the financial limits and the property is of the type that can be collected by affidavit.
+The statutes governing small estates do not expressly provide a formal “reopening” procedure for collection by affidavit, but after‑discovered personal property may be handled by filing an amended or supplemental affidavit if the estate stays within the financial limits and the property is of the type that can be collected by affidavit.
 If the new property pushes the estate beyond the limit or otherwise makes the estate ineligible, a personal representative must be appointed and a regular estate opened.

 Key Requirements

-• Qualifying as a small estate: The decedent’s personal property in North Carolina must be within the monetary cap and otherwise meet the conditions for using collection by affidavit (different statutes apply for intestate and testate decedents).
+• Qualifying as a small estate: The decedent’s personal property subject to probate in North Carolina must be within the monetary cap and otherwise meet the conditions for using collection by affidavit (different statutes apply for intestate and testate decedents).

 • Use of the proper affidavit form: The affiant must file the appropriate AOC small‑estate affidavit with the clerk of superior court, listing known personal property and confirming eligibility.

-• Handling after‑discovered assets: If additional personal property is discovered later and the estate still qualifies as a small estate, the affiant may file a supplemental affidavit listing the new assets; if the total now exceeds the limit, full administration with a personal representative is required instead of further use of the small‑estate process.
+• Handling after‑discovered assets: If additional personal property is discovered later and the estate still qualifies as a small estate, the affiant may file an amended or supplemental affidavit listing the new assets; if the total now exceeds the limit, full administration with a personal representative is required instead of further use of the small‑estate process.

 What the Statutes Say